 Similarly for “J” 8 for=SEARCH(I10,J10,K10) and 7 for =SEARCH(“?”&I10,J10,K10).

 Similarly for fourth row the output will be 8 for =SEARCH(I11,J11,K11) and 1 for =SEARCH(“*”&I11,J11,K11)

-- It considers tanuj and Tanuj as a same value means it does not distinguish b/w lower case and upper case.
+- It considers Tanuj and Tanuj as the same value means it does not distinguish between b/w lower case and upper case.